CCrashCup/FoV-Sphere/README.md

 Click step 3.

 Enter the second FoV value from the second import into Step 4.
+Press ENTER.

 Click Step 5.

 Copy the calculated FoV Value from Step 6.
+Press ENTER.

 Delete the mesh.